dkandalov/project-histograms/README.md

 ### What is this?

-This is experimental IntelliJ plugin for analyzing source code and building histograms:
+This is experimental IntelliJ plugin for analyzing source code and building histograms for:
  - amount of 'if' statements per method
  - amount of loops per method
  - amount of fields per class